cherab/core/docs/source/installation_and_structure.rst

 When developing new features for CHERAB, the development branch should be used as the base.

 Configuring Atomic Data
 ~~~~~~~~~~~~~~~~~~~~~~~

 Regardless of the method you used to install CHERAB, you will need a valid atomic data source for your
 calculations.
 CHERAB provides a default atomic data source through the OpenADAS module.
 To use this module
 it is necessary to obtain the atomic data files from the OpenADAS web archive.
 An automated download script
-is provided to automatically download and install the most common atomic data files.
-This data is required
+is provided to download and install the most common atomic data files.
+This data is required to run many of
-to run many of the demos supplied with CHERAB.
-To run the script please enter the following commands in a
+the demos supplied with CHERAB.
+To run the script please enter the following commands in a python terminal:
-python terminal:

 .. code-block:: pycon

     >>> from cherab.openadas.repository import populate
     >>> populate()

 Testing
 ~~~~~~~